RiptideN1/Riptide-s-custom-textures/README.md

-So basically this is SN|Riptides textures
+So basically this is SN|Riptides textures.
-The (tampermonkey) uses tampermonkey extension and the (stylebot) uses stylebot extension
+The (tampermonkey) uses tampermonkey extension and the (stylebot) uses stylebot extension.
+I AM NOT DONE I will post update in itch